neurodata/treeple/README.md

     conda install -c conda-forge joblib threadpoolctl pytest compilers llvm-openmp

     # make sure we have our fork of scikit-learn
+    pip install scikit-learn-tree

+    # (caution only if you know what you're doing) or if you're a developer and need some latest changes on the fork:
     pip install scikit-learn@git+https://git@github.com/neurodata/scikit-learn.git@fork

 We use the ``spin`` CLI to abstract away build details: